 We collaborate closely with other organizations and individuals in our region leading the way on safe streets, affordable housing, climate action, accessibility and more.
 We help get the word out about campaigns we are aligned with but are not leading.
 We share resources, opportunities, and gossip, with an aim to keep it loose, keep it nimble, and keep it collaborative.

-We'll send periodic communications about social, advocacy, and community opportunities.
+Sign up for our every-other-week email for updates about social, advocacy, and community opportunities.
 We will never spam you!

 Urbanist Shoreline is a community group based in Shoreline, WA.